gamade/smarthome/plugins/telegram/README.md

 ### Example with tags

 The following example shows an integration in AutoBlind.
-If the state changes, a message with the current state name is broadcasted
+If the state changes, a message with the current state name is broadcasted.

 <pre>
 [state_name]]